 The following priorities for collecting and reporting non-cognitive information are based on legal requirements, the purposes of NAEP, and the strengths and limitations of the assessment.
-They should be followed in planning background questionnaires, the frequency with which questions are asked, and the samples from which data are collected.
+They should be followed in planning contextual questionnaires, the frequency with which questions are asked, and the samples from which data are collected.

-(1) Student reporting categories that are required by law must be collected as a regular component of all NAEP assessments.
-These include race, ethnicity, gender, socio-economic status, disability, and limited English proficiency.
+- (1) Student reporting categories that are required by law must be collected as a regular component of all NAEP assessments.
+These include race, ethnicity, gender, socioeconomic status, disability, and limited English proficiency.
 A core of SES information should be collected in every assessment, such as type of community and poverty status.
 An expanded set of SES variables may be included periodically or administered to limited samples.
-Efforts should be made to develop a composite measure or index of SES.

-(2) Other factors that provide a context for results should be sampled periodically, or on a rotating basis, over several NAEP cycles, although a limited set may be asked in every assessment.
+Efforts should be made to develop a composite measure or index of SES. - Other factors that provide a context for results should be sampled periodically, or on a rotating basis, over several NAEP cycles, although a limited set may be asked in every assessment.
 Contextual factors may include courses taken and course requirements, student mobility, school safety and discipline, teacher-related factors such as teacher demographics, preparation, credentials, and experience, and other factors related to students, schools, and educationally-relevant variables beyond the school.
 Modules should be prepared for special studies to provide descriptive information on issues of current policy interest.
-Although these types of non cognitive variables are of interest, they must be limited so that they meet the needs of NAEP reporting.
-In all cases, they\non-cognitive variables\must be clearly related to academic achievement or to the fair presentation of achievement results.

-(3) Subject-specific information may be gathered at the same time that academic achievement in a particular area is assessed.
+In all cases, non-cognitive variables must be clearly related to academic achievement or to the fair presentation of achievement results. - (3) Subject-specific information may be gathered at the same time that academic achievement in a particular area is assessed.
 This may include relevant course content and requirements, teacher preparation, and other factors related to achievement in the subject assessed.
 Questions will not be designed to determine effective practices, but to show the patterns and trends of factors of interest, based on previous research.
 Like other contextual information, most of these variables should be sampled periodically, or on a rotating basis, over several administrations of the subject exam, although a limited core set may be repeated every time the assessment is given.

 With regard to the points above, Walberg (2002) makes a suggestion that might be a workable solution to consider.
 Just as students in the NAEP samples do not respond to all the questions, say, in reading, but only to a portion of those for any one grade-level, so too, the non-cognitive questions could be rotated through different (smaller) NAEP samples.
-These non-cognitive "testlets" could be rotated through the NAEP samples by class or school, with students receiving different, expanded "testlets" in addition to a core set of background questions.
+These non-cognitive "testlets" could be rotated through the NAEP samples by class or school, with students receiving different, expanded "testlets" in addition to a core set of contextual questions.

-Criteria for Selecting Non-cognitive Topics and Questions
+Criteria for Selecting Non-Cognitive Topics and Questions

 The Advisory Council on Education Statistics (ACES), a technical panel that used to advise the National Center for Education Statistics, spent a considerable amount of effort on the issue of NAEP non-cognitive questions.
-Its guidelines, adopted in May 1997, include a set of key questions that should be utilized in selecting topics and questions for NAEP background data collection.
+Its guidelines, adopted in May 1997, include a set of key questions that should be utilized in selecting topics and questions for NAEP contextual data collection.
 The questions with commentary are summarized below: